iShares USD Green Bond ETF (NYSEARCA:BGRN) Stock Price Up 0.3%

-iShares USD Green Bond ETF (NYSEARCA:BGRN – Get Rating)’s share price rose 0.3% during trading on Tuesday .
-The stock traded as high as $44.78 and last traded at $44.73.
-Approximately 20,217 shares traded hands during mid-day trading, a decline of 25% from the average daily volume of 26,787 shares.
+iShares USD Green Bond ETF (NYSEARCA:BGRN – Get Rating) rose 0.3% during trading on Tuesday .
+The company traded as high as $44.78 and last traded at $44.73.
+Approximately 20,217 shares changed hands during trading, a decline of 25% from the average daily volume of 26,787 shares.
 The stock had previously closed at $44.59.

 Read More